 Filing Deadline for Any Successive Petition.
 On a successive notice in a capital case, the defendant must file the petition no later than 30 days after the notice is filed.

 Time Extensions.
 For good cause, the court may grant a capital defendant one 60-day extension in which to file a petition.
-For good cause and after considering the rights of the victim, the court may grant additional extensions for good cause.
+After considering the rights of the victim, the court may grant additional extensions for good cause.

 Form of Petition.
-A petition for post-conviction relief should contain the information shown in Rule 41, Form __, and must include a memorandum that contains citations to relevant portions of the record and to relevant legal authorities.
+A petition for post-conviction relief should contain the information shown in Rule 41, Form25, and must include a memorandum that contains citations to relevant portions of the record and to relevant legal authorities.

 Length of Petition.